 - Offers/Promotions – Any proposed offers or promotions to launch with the product, or after the product is in place

 - Pricing Approval – Pricing Lead presents at Pricing Steering to get agreement to progress further

 - Launch Approval – Approval from the business to go live with the product and/or proposition

-- Review – Analysis of product performance, strategy shifts, market shifts, etc and then feeding back through Pricing meetings with any recommend adjustments
+- Review – Analysis of product performance, strategy shifts, market shifts, etc and then feeding back through Pricing Steering with any recommend adjustments

 Of course, each company might need a tweak here or there to make this fit, but most of these steps are fairly generic and relevant steps in the journey.
 Hope you can use this in your company and making product pricing (particularly on new products) more effective!